 There are a variety of benefits to understanding the stories of betting lines.
 You’ll be able to recognize when an opponent’s plays don’t make sense and use the story framework to counter their mistakes.
 You’ll be able to perform a sanity check for whether your own story aligns with the cards you have.
 And you’ll be able to conceptualize poker in a qualitative but logical way.

-So while stories in poker don’t begin with “once upon a time”, you can live happily ever after by mastering the game through Poker Power’s community lessons.
-We teach poker strategy to give women the tools to flip the table in poker and the workplace; join our poker community and get in the game!
+So while stories in poker don’t begin with “once upon a time,” you can live happily ever after by mastering the game through Poker Power’s community lessons.
+We teach poker strategy to give women the tools to flip the table in poker and the workplace.
+Join our poker community and discover the power of poker for yourself.